Homological properties of the relative Frobenius morphism: Homological dimension

 \section{Homological dimension}

 This section contains the main results connecting the homological properties of the relative Frobenius of a map $\varphi$ of local rings to the homological properties of the (derived) fibers of $\varphi$.
-We first focus on regularity and the complete intersection property, as these are characterized in terms of Betti number growth, before turning to the Gorenstein property.
+We focus on regularity and the complete intersection property, as these are characterized in terms of Betti number growth.